Partner, Family Law

 There’s no doubt that getting a divorce can be painful, but the process itself doesn’t have to be.
-By using our Fixed Fee Divorce, you can be certain about what’s included in the price, with no hidden costs.
+By using our No Fault Fixed Fee Divorce, you can be certain about what’s included in the price, with no hidden costs.

 For initial legal advice contact our national team of Divorce Solicitors.

 We can also help you to sort out your finances alongside your divorce.
 You should be aware that just because you get a divorce, that doesn’t deal with the financial claims you have against one another.
-It’s really important to deal with your finances, so that you can move forward with confidence and certainty.
+It’s really important to deal with financial matters, so that you can try to obtain a “clean break” and move forward with confidence and certainty.

-- Cost Certainty – you need to know exactly how much the divorce will cost so you can budget.
+You need to know exactly how much the divorce will cost so you can budget.
 Our Fixed Fee Divorce allows you to do that